lamhq/tech-notes/aws/7-access/2-access.md

 ## End users access the application

 Your application would need to manage user sign up and sign in, and you also need to enable multi-factor authentication when users sign in.

+## AWS Single Sign-On

+AWS Single Sign-On is a Cloud service that make it easy to centrally manage SSO access to multiple AWS accounts and business application.

+It help you manage SSO access and user permission across all your AWS account in AWS organization.

+AWS-SSO include a user portal where you can let your end user find and access assigned AWS accounts.

+AWS-SSO include a user portal where you can let your end user find and access assigned AWS accounts, the Cloud application, and custom application in one place.

+## Amazon Cloud Directory

+Amazon Cloud Directory enable you to be flexible Cloud native directory.
+For organizing hierarchies of data along multiple dimensions.

+With Cloud directory, you can create a directory for a variety of used cases such as organizational charge, course catalogs, and divine registry.

+## AWS Cognito

+Amazon Cognito itself provides an identity store called Cognito User Pools.
+This would store all your users so that registration, authentication, and even password resets are handled by the user pool.

+if you have an existing identity store, you can federate or link in electronic identity across multiple systems.